What Happens Once an Arizona Personal Injury Case Gets Settled?

 It depends on whether you have a settlement or a court verdict.

-The defendant will write a check to your lawyer.
-The lawyer will then be responsible for disbursing your funds correctly.
+The defendant will write a check to your attorney.
+The attorney will then be responsible for disbursing your funds correctly.

 The funds will go to medical providers first, as well as to insurance providers who paid your medical bills while you were waiting.
 You can’t “double dip” on insurance claims, and often your insurance provider will pay some of your bills knowing that they can get reimbursed if you win.